 Women’s Self-Defense Class

-This class is open to staff, faculty, and students at the University of Connecticut.
+This class is open to students at the University of Connecticut.

-This class will be held in Hawley Armory on the Storrs campus.
-Participants must be able to attend all 4 classes to be eligible for the program.
+This class will be held at the UConn Recreation Center on the Storrs campus.
+Participants must be able to attend all 4 class to be eligible for the program.

 The goal of this 12 hour course (4 classes) is to provide realistic self-defense options to men regardless of their physical conditioning.
 Students at all levels of ability, age, experience, and strength will be provided with techniques and information that can be effectively used from the first day of class.
 R.A.D. for men stands for Resisting Aggression with Defense and is designed to empower men to make different decisions when confronted with aggressive behavior.